rivelles/learning/books/designing-data-intensive-applications/chapter-10.md

 stored.
 In the end, it will be one big filesystem distributed across many machines.

 In order to tolerate failures, it replicates data into different machines.

+### MapReduce Job Execution

+A MapReduce job usually follows these steps:
+1. Read a set of input files and break them into records (for example, a log output can be broken into lines).
+2. Call the mapper function to perform some operation on each record (for example, extract the timestamp of the log line).
+3. Sort the records by key.
+4. Call the reducer function to perform an operation on the group of records (for example, count).

+Steps 1 and 3 are implicit in the MapReduce framework, so we need to implement only the **mapper** and **reducer** functions.

+The **mapper** function is called once for each record in the input file.
+It can produce zero or more key-value pairs.
+After the MapReduce collects the key-value pairs, it sorts them by key and groups them by key.
+The **reducer** function is called once for each key, with the list of values for that key and will produce zero or more output records, for example, the number of occurrences of a URL.

+The role of the mapper is to transform the input data, while the role of the reducer is to process that data that have been transformed and sorted.

+As we saw, the difference between Unix processing and MapReduce is that the second can run on multiple machines.
+The mapper and reduce functions don't need to know where the data is coming from, they just need to process one record at a time.
+In Hadoop MapReduce, for example, the mapper and reduce are just Java classes that implement an interface.